-The President and Chief Executive Officer aids the Committee by providing recommendations regarding the compensation of all executive officers other than himself.
-For 2007 compensation decisions, each named executive officer, with the exception of the Executive Chairman and the President and Chief Executive Officer, participated in an annual performance review with his or her respective manager, to provide input about his or her contributions to the Company's goals and objectives for the period being assessed.
-The Executive Chairman and the President and Chief Executive Officer participated in similar reviews with the Committee.
-The recommendations of management were assessed in the context of each named executive officer's performance against both the Company's and the individual's goals, along with competitive benchmarking information provided to management and the Committee with respect to salary, bonus and equity compensation for each executive officer.
+2009 Compensation Decisions: For compensation decisions in 2009, the President and Chief Executive Officer aided the Committee by providing recommendations regarding the compensation of all executive officers other than himself.
+Each named executive officer, with the exception of the President and Chief Executive Officer, participated in an annual performance review with his or her respective manager to provide input about his or her contributions to the Company's goals and objectives for 2008.
+The President and Chief Executive Officer participated in a similar review with the Committee.
+The Committee assessed the President and Chief Executive Officer's recommendations in the context of each named executive officer's performance, along with competitive benchmarking information generated by the executive compensation consultants with respect to salary, bonus and equity compensation for each executive officer.